ShawkyEl-gendy/deploy-image-classification-model/README.md

-In this repo I try to deploy a deep learning model using streamlit
+In this repo, I try to deploy a deep learning model using Streamlit.
+You can use the app from here: https://shawkyel-gendy-deploy-image-classification-model-app-lgnamy.streamlit.app/